-Policy 16A - Pollution and land instability SA objectives that are not relevant to 4, 5, 8, 11-13 this policy SA objective Imp act of policy 1.
-To improve health and well-being within the District and reduce inequalities in health.
+Policy 16A - Pollution and land instability SA objectives that are not relevant to this policy 4, 5 4, 5, 8, 11-13 SA objective Imp act of policy To improve health and well-being within the District and reduce inequalities in health.
 0 This policy helps to protect human health from pollution and land instability 2.
-To protect and enhance the provision and accessibility to local services and facilities affect people or the environment in terms or pollution or land instability.
-However this all This policy constrains development where it can affect people or the environment in terms of pollution or land instability.
+To protect and enhance the provision and accessibility to local services and facilities +/- This policy constrains development where it can affect people or the environment in terms of pollution or land instability.
 However this also 3.
 To ensure that the housing needs of all residents and communities are met helps to ensure the long-term viability of the development 6.
 To protect soil & land 0 This policy helps to protect soil, water quality and 7.
-To protect water resources and quality; reduce flood risk. flora/fauna from pollution and land inst flora/fauna from pollution and land instability 9.To conserve & enhance the District's biodiversity and geodiversity 10.
+To protect water resources and quality; reduce flood risk. flora/fauna from pollution and land instability 9.To conserve & enhance the District's biodiversity and geodiversity 10.
 To support the economy & ensure suitable employment opportunities +/- This policy constrains development where it can affect people or the environment in terms of pollution or land instability.
 However this also helps to ensure the long-term viability of the development Possible mitigation

-Policy 16B - Minerals SA objectives that are not relevant to 2, 12, 13 this policy SA objective Imp act of policy 1.
-To improve health and well-being within the District and reduce inequalities in health. ?
+Policy 16B - Minerals SA objectives that are not relevant to 2, 12, 13 this policy SA objective Imp act of policy To improve health and well-being within the District and reduce inequalities in health. ?
 The policy says nothing about this at the moment, but mineral development works can increase noise, dust etc. 3.
 To ensure that the housing needs of all residents and communities are met + This policy indirectly supports the provision of new housing development by ensuring that building materials are available.
-4. To promote energy efficiency & energy generated from renewable and low carbon sources.
+To promote energy efficiency & energy generated from renewable and low carbon sources.
 0 This policy encourages recycling and reuse of construction waste on site, which helps to reduce embodied energy.
 5. To reduce the need to travel and move towards more sustainable travel modes; to reduce associated effects of air quality & greenhouse gas emissions +/- The policy aims to provide materials locally.
 It also aims to reduce the need to move materials by encouraging reuse and recycling of construction materials on site.
 It says nothing about mineral development works not having an unacceptable impact on the road network.
 6. To protect soil & land 0 This policy safeguards mineral resources, although this is only so that they can be extracted in the future.
 7. To protect water resources and quality; reduce flood risk.
 0 The policy aims to minimise dust, changes to water levels etc. 8.
 To protect and enhance landscape and townscape 9.To conserve & enhance the District's biodiversity and geodiversity 0 The policy aims to protect biodiversity.